all Zweiradler Tours

 Vaude Aqua Box

-(Exchanged by OnTour Box L, see below, in Shkodër, Albania on 25th of August 2022.
-For the reason see damages.)
+(Exchanged by OnTour Box L, see above under Rear Panniers, in Shkodër, Albania on 25th of August 2022.)

 Unfortunately, slightly smaller than the large Ortlieb models; but that was not reason enough for me to start using a other bag than from the Vaude Aqua Series.
 Incl. carrying strap.